magsallen/CV/README.md

 ---
 ## <a name="experience">Experience</a>
-### __Financial Times__, Senior Software Engineer, August 2016-current
+### __Financial Times__, Senior Software Engineer, August 2016-July 2024

+#### Content Pipeline
+- Part of an expert team reimagining how article content gets served on FT.com using Typescript, GraphQL and unist
+- Established a schema and a shared language for describing content on its journey from Editorial through to rendering
+- Reduced the number of transformations being applied to content data
+- Prioritised monitoring, dashboards and comprehensive logs to assist debugging
+- Regularly blogged about and presented our work internally to share progress and gather feedback

 #### Newsletters
-- Tech led a high-profile rewrite and redesign of Newsletters with company-wide impact, dubbed by FT Editor, Roula Khalaf, “The Year of the Newsletter”
+- Tech led a rebuild and redesign of the Newsletters portal with company-wide impact
 - Planned and prioritised work for a team of mixed-level developers
 - Identified and resolved blockers with stakeholders across multiple departments
 - Designed short and long term solutions to handle inconsistencies between data sources